Jerry Jarrett

 Jerry Winston Jarrett (September 4, 1942 – February 14, 2023) was an American businessman, professional wrestling promoter, and professional wrestler.
 Along with his long-term business partner Jerry Lawler, he was a key figure in the history of professional wrestling in the Mid-Southern United States.
 Described as a "wrestling genius", he was inducted into the National Wrestling Alliance Hall of Fame in 2009.

-Jarrett founded the Memphis, Tennessee-based Continental Wrestling Association in 1977.
-In 1989, he merged the CWA with the Dallas-based promotion World Class Championship Wrestling, creating the United States Wrestling Association which he sold to Lawler in 1997.
+Jarrett founded the Memphis, Tennessee–based Continental Wrestling Association in 1977.
+In 1989, he merged the CWA with the Dallas–based promotion World Class Championship Wrestling, creating the United States Wrestling Association which he sold to Lawler in 1997.
 In 2002, he co-founded NWA:TNA in Nashville with his son Jeff Jarrett, selling his controlling interest to Panda Energy International later in the same year.

-Childhood
+Early life

 Jarrett was born to Christine "Teeny" Jarrett (1923–1998) in Nashville on September 4, 1942.
 His parents divorced when he was three.
 To support Jerry Jarrett and his sister, Christine began working as a ticket vendor at the Nashville Hippodrome for Nick Gulas and Roy Welch, the promoters of NWA Mid-America.
-Over time Christine Jarrett was given more responsibility by Gulas and Welch, and by the early-1970s she was promoting shows on their behalf in Indiana and Kentucky.
+Over time Christine Jarrett was given more responsibility by Gulas and Welch, and by the early-1970s, she was promoting shows on their behalf in Indiana and Kentucky.
 At the age of seven, Jerry Jarrett began selling programs for Gulas and Welch.

-Early ventures (1966–1977)

 After receiving a hardship driving license at the age of 14, Jarrett began promoting professional wrestling events: renting buildings, advertising shows, constructing the ring, selling tickets, and stocking refreshments.
 He worked as a promoter until enrolling in Peabody College.
 After graduating in 1963, Jarrett worked four years for the Murray Ohio Manufacturing Company as a purchasing agent before deciding to pursue a career in professional wrestling.
 He began working for Welch and Gulas as an office assistant and became a referee by default after a referee was a no-show.